filipeqm94/authentication-tutorial/README.md

 #### Notes:

 - With OAuth it is more convenient to user to login to the web application and more secure

+# Challenges

+- [x] Add Facebook OAuth
+- [ ] Add functionality for user to add Secret to Secrets after loging in